 Women’s Hormonal Health

 A woman’s transition to menopause can be one of the most difficult times in her life.
-Symptoms of this transition can be very vague for some women to paralyzing in others.
+Symptoms of this transition can be very vague for some women to paralyzing for others.
 The timing of the this transition varies from one woman to another as well.
-For many women the transition to menopause may be marked by symptoms for years beginning in her mid forties lasting until the menstruation stops.
+For many women the transition to menopause may be marked by symptoms for years beginning in her mid forties lasting until menstruation stops.
 Other women report brief periods of symptoms beginning around age 50.

 Symptoms of this transition can include: mood swings, irritability, difficulty sleeping, night sweats, hot ﬂashes, weight gain, changes in libido, vaginal dryness, brain “fog”, food and sugar cravings, fatigue, muscle weakness, body aches, headaches, and more.

 The human body is a perfectly orchestrated machine involving an extremely complex web of hormones that allows one system in our body to communicate with others.
-Sometimes, because of our lifestyle choices, diet, medications, stressors and environment, these hormones become imbalanced.
+Sometimes, because of our lifestyle choices, diet, medications, stressors, and environment, these hormones become imbalanced.
 The sex hormones, meaning estrogen, progesterone, and testosterone, are just one set of hormones that may become imbalanced as we age.
 It is very important in establishing true balance in the body not to overlook this miraculous interconnectedness of all hormones.
 When assessing sex hormones we will also look at their effect on the other hormone systems in the body.
 It is unrealistic to think that we can replace one hormone at a time without tracking its effect on other systems.

 Balanced Well-Being Healthcare will look specifically at:

 - Thyroid hormones: specific testing beyond the usual TSH, will include measures of FT3, FT4, thyroid antibodies, and RT3.

 - Sex hormones: we will look at estrogen, progesterone, and testosterone level.